 \subsection{Related Works}

 Many recent works have studied LEO satellite networks \cite{okati2020downlink,park2022tractable,jia2022analytic,deng2021ultra}.
-Okati \textit{et al.} proposed a basic satellite framework under Rayleigh fading to pave the way for accurate analysis and design of future dense satellite networks \cite{okati2020downlink}.
-To capture the influences of relevant parameters such as satellite height, density, and fading parameters, a more tractable and practical model was developed in \cite{park2022tractable} under Nakagami fading to show that there is an optimal number of satellites for different satellite heights to maximize coverage performance.
-To provide deployment guidance for mega-satellite constellations, Deng \textit{et al.} investigated an analytical approach to evaluate the uplink performance under a Nakagami fading-approximated Shadowed-Rician fading model.
+Okati \textit{et al.} \cite{okati2020downlink} proposed a basic satellite framework under Rayleigh fading to pave the way for accurate analysis and design of future dense satellite networks.
+To capture the effects of relevant parameters, such as satellite altitude, density, and fading parameters, a more tractable and practical model was developed in \cite{park2022tractable} under Nakagami fading, showing that there is an optimal number of satellites at different satellite heights to maximize coverage performance.
+To provide deployment guidance for mega-satellite constellations, authors in \cite{jia2022analytic} investigated an analytical approach to evaluate the uplink performance under a Nakagami fading-approximated Shadowed-Rician fading model.
 Ultra-dense LEO satellite constellations were also investigated in \cite{deng2021ultra} to show that the proposed LEO satellite constellation has a higher coverage ratio than the benchmark Telesat constellation.
-However, these works assumed that a satellite only serves one UT in the same time-frequency resource block (RB), an approach that becomes increasingly impractical as the number of ground UTs continues to grow.
+However, these works assumed that a satellite serves only one UT within a given time-frequency resource block (RB), an approach that becomes increasingly impractical as the number of ground UTs continues to grow.
 Therefore, it is imperative to explore and adopt mature and advanced methodologies to effectively address the challenges posed by scarce spectrum resources and maximize their utilization.